forsbergapp/app_portfolio/README.md

 	country translations.
 The mayor 30 languages are translated in the apps.
 Icons are frequently used to minmize text usage and to provide simplier and better explanation to a global audience.

+	Developed in Visual Studio Code in Windows with integration with Github and Jira following Scrum agile project management framework and deployed on Oracle Cloud and Ubuntu server.

+# Project description

+	Why
+	As a certified professional developer, develop a new platform using latest technology and paradigm used today and to show a well structured enterprise level platform implemented with pure technology without unnecessary obscure frameworks.

+	What
+	Create a platform with latest technology supporting any language and regional setting with the most optimized, structured and most pragmatic and academic implementation in mind using years of empirical knowledge of full stack development.

+	How
+	Aquiring latest certifications, studying latest technologies trying out pros and cons.
+	Finding common factors in MariaDB, Mysql, PostgreSQL and Oracle databases to implement easier maintainable REST API and datamodel.
+	Consolidate ideas from Angular, Vue, React, jQuery, Oracle Forms, Oracle Reports and Oracle APEX, existing log and monitor solutions, javascript frameworks to optimal structure and implementation.

+	Requirements
+	- all apps should be single page application (SPA)
+	- one app should be Progressive Web App (PWA)
+	- any language, all unicode characters in client and in server, any regional setting, double bilanguage calendar realtime timetable calculations with all known needed settings configurable with different themes using CSS,
+	- social network
+	- Javascript ECMAScript modules and ES6+ javsscript using Express in Node.js.
+	- report PDF with QR codes pixel perfect design using css pt font size measurement and full unicode support
+	- forms server with client component servergeneration
+	- database and file logging
+	- apps are component servergenerated with database data population
+	- microservice arquitecture
+	- MariaDB, MySQL, PostgreSQL and Oracle databases supported deployed on Oracle Cloud with dynamic pool arquitecture and sql logging stratified per app
+	- dynamic app installation
+	- admin app with monitoring of live connections and logs, statistics, broadcast maintenance, messaging to clients, database info, OS info, process info and user role management.
+	- admin app with access for admin database user supporting superadmin role to monitor apps
+	- admin app with access for system admin to manage installation, configuration and server
+	- vendor specific coding as for example -webkit-, -moz-, -o-, -ms- and filter: progid:DXImageTransform.Microsoft in CSS removed.
+	- third party modules should be canvas free solutions or configured to not use canvas.

+	Security requirements
+	- Content Security Policy against XSS
+	- SHA256 for REST API and Bcrypt for user security
+	- JSON web tokens with extra validation that checks token is authorized to correct userid, appid and ip.
+	- admin app logs in with fetched code from server after accesstoken fetched and code deleted after logout with no traces in navigator history
+	- no cookies used, means no user info is saved in browser
+	- access control IP blocking,
+	- access control user agent
+	- access control hostname
+	- access control accept language
+	- access control request url
+	- access control app input text
+	- access control robots search engine
+	- access control internet
+	- access control geolocation

+# Providers

+	Oracle Cloud
+	www.oracle.com/cloud
+	MariaDB
+	www.mariadb.org
+	MySQL
+	www.mysql.com
+	PostgreSQL
+	www.postgresql.org
+	Oracle Instant Client
+	www.oracle.com/database/technologies/instant-client.html
+	Node.js
+	www.nodejs.org
+	Express
+	www.expressjs.com
+	Font Awesome
+	www.fontawesome.com
+	Google Fonts
+	fonts.google.com
+	Leaflet
+	www.leafletjs.com
+	Geoplugin Geolocation
+	www.geoplugin.com
+	EasyQRCodeJS
+	www.github.com/ushelp/EasyQRCodeJS
+	Country Translations
+	www.github.com/umpirsky/country-list
+	Language Translations
+	www.github.com/umpirsky/language-list

 # Apps included

 	1.App 0 - Admin single page web app (SPA) with source code secured logged in as admin from database